 Based on Mintel's analysis, following the global financial crisis in 2008, the performance of the UK holidays market was continuously impacted until 2014.
 Historical data shows that growth rates in domestic tourism tend to rise and fall in relation to growth rates in the overseas holiday market.
 The last recession worked to the advantage of UK tourism, in which Center Parcs is present, triggering a steep drop in holidays abroad and a "staycation effect" which saw many consumers switching from overseas destinations to holidays closer to home.
-The UK holiday market saw an increase of roughly 8 million trips between 2008 and 2011, while overseas holidays fell by approximately 9 million over the same period.

-Since 2012, overseas holiday volumes have entered a period of steady recovery, culminating in a 9% rise during 2015.
-In contrast, volumes in the UK market fell substantially in 2013 and 2014, followed by a recovery in 2015, a year of strong growth for both segments reflecting rising economic recovery and consumer confidence.
-In contrast, domestic UK holiday expenditure has grown steadily since 2011, from £13.0 billion to £14.2 billion in 2015, an increase of 9%.
-This demonstrates increasing average spend for domestic holidays of 14%, from £222 in 2011 to £253 in 2015.
-Over the same period while total spend on overseas holidays also grew (driven predominantly by the recovery in volumes) from £21.5 billion to £26.2 billion, the average spend on overseas holidays increased at a lower rate than UK holidays at 6% over the period from £585 in 2011 to £623 in 2015.
+Since 2012, overseas holiday volumes have entered a period of steady recovery, culminating in a 7% rise during 2016.
+In contrast, volumes in the UK market fell by 1% in 2013 and 7% in 2014, followed by a recovery of 8% from 2014 to 2015, with the growth in both segments reflecting rising economic recovery and consumer confidence.
+Total spend on overseas holidays grew from £21.5 billion in 2011 to £30.1 billion in 2016 (driven predominantly by the recovery in volumes).
+The average spend on overseas holidays increased at a higher rate than UK holidays at 14% over the period from £585 in 2011 to £669 in 2016.